NeuralEnsemble/elephant/doc/style_guide.rst

         `y`), and :attr:`attribute_name` when referring to attributes of a class object in docstrings of this class.

-        To refer to attributes of other objects, type `other_object.relevant_attribute` (e.g. `neo.SpikeTrain.t_stop`).
+        To refer to attributes of other objects, write `other_object.relevant_attribute` (e.g. `neo.SpikeTrain.t_stop`).

-        When mentioning a function from other module, type `other_module.function` (without parenthesis; e.g., `scipy.signal.butter`).
+        When mentioning a function from other module, type `other_module.function` (without parentheses after the function name; e.g., `scipy.signal.butter`).

         If you refer values to True/False/None, do not use backticks, unless an emphasis is needed.
 In this case, write `True` and not bold, like **True**.